pkhungurn/talking-head-anime-4-demo/README.md

 All programs require a recent and powerful Nvidia GPU to run.
 I developed the programs on a machine with an Nvidia RTX A6000.
 However, anything after the GeForce RTX 2080 should be fine.

-The `student_ifacialmocap_puppeteer` program requires an iOS device that is capable of computing [blend shape parameters](https://developer.apple.com/documentation/arkit/arfaceanchor/2928251-blendshapes) from a video feed.
+The `character_model_ifacialmocap_puppeteer` program requires an iOS device that is capable of computing [blend shape parameters](https://developer.apple.com/documentation/arkit/arfaceanchor/2928251-blendshapes) from a video feed.
 This means that the device must be able to run iOS 11.0 or higher and must have a TrueDepth front-facing camera.
 (See [this page](https://developer.apple.com/documentation/arkit/content_anchors/tracking_and_visualizing_faces) for more info.)
 In other words, if you have the iPhone X or something better, you should be all set.
 Personally, I have used an iPhone 12 mini.

-The `student_mediapipe_puppeteer` program requires a web camera.
+The `character_model_mediapipe_puppeteer` program requires a web camera.

 ## Software Requirements